OLED1/chia-manager/README.md

     - Wallet(s) overall information like Node/Service stats, Sync status, etc.
     - Farm overview like Node/Service stats, Farming Status, Plot count, and total size
     - Harvester overview like Node/service stats and a list of not mounted directories
+    - Your assets are converted into your preferred currency
   - Nodes Page
     - Manage your Chia Nodes.
 Accept and deny node requests.
 Update the node client script fully automatically.
   - Infra Sysinfo
-    - Get the latest available system information from you host systems.
-Filesystem spaces, RAM and SWAP, Load information
+    - Get the latest available system information from you host systems. **Filesystem spaces**, **RAM and SWAP** and **Load information**.
+  - Wallet
+    - All available wallets and information in one view inclusive all past transactions
+  - Farmer
+    - Get all available information about your farm like **Farmingstatus**, **XCH Block Rewards** and so on.
+  - Harvester
+    - A brief overview of your configured plotting directories and used capacity.
+A list of all found plots.

 ## Upcoming features
 - Full management via webgui
   - Update and restart the host system
   - Update your chia version fully automatically
-  - Send and receive money via second factor
+  - Send and receive money via the Web-GUI secured through a second factor
   - Detect and check your plots periodically
-  - Manage windows systems too
+  - Manage Windows systems too
-  - ...
 - Complete monitoring
   - Get an email if a service or server is not running or recently died
-  - be able to detect immediately if you might lose money
+  - Be able to detect immediately if you might lose money
-  - ...
+  - Setup and manage different alerting levels to be fully informed just in moment something unexpected is happening
 - Full autoplotting with madmax plotter integration
-  - Select an empty or not fully plotted directory and let chiamgmt autoplot all your directories
+  - Select an empty or not fully plotted directory and let Chia Mgmt **autoplot** all your directories
-  - ...
-- Security at its best
+- Security
   - Second factor via ubikey, two factor app, etc.
-  - ...
-- And further more!
+- And much more!
-- ...

 Do you have any further ideas of features you want to see?
 Just make a feature request or mail us!

 ### Roadmap
+- Version 0.2
+  - Planned Date: 10/21
+- Version 0.3
+  - Planned Date: 11/21
+- Version 0.4
+  - Planned Date: 12/21
+- Version 0.5
+  - Planned Date: 01/22
+- Version 0.6
+  - Planned Date: 02/22
+- Version 0.7
+  - Planned Date: 03/22
+- Version 0.8
+  - Planned Date: 04/22
+- Version 0.9
+  - Planned Date: 05/22
+- Version 1.0
+  - Planned Date: 06/22

+If the feature list stays as long as currently, version 1.0 might be reached much faster.
+Version 1.0 will be released if every planned main features are implemented.

-## We need you!
+## We need your help!
-Currently we are two contributors.
-Lucaaust, an occupational python programmer and me, a hobby php programmer.
+Currently we are two contributors. **Lucaaust**, an occupational python programmer and **OLED1**, an occupational Linux Sysadmin and hobby programmer.

 You can help us out with testing and if you want with code contribution.
-We want to offer a free, stable and overall chia management software.
+We want to offer a free, open source and stable Chia Farm Management Software.

 ## Installation and Usage
 ### Installation